Pack gear gets fans a discount

 And in that time, Meuchel has earned a reputation as a hard-nosed recruiter with a keen eye for talent and a hard-working coach with a vast knowledge of the game.
 During his previous stint on the Nevada coaching staff, Meuchel coached or recruited nearly every one of the Wolf Pack's All-WAC players.
 He rose to the title of associate head coach during the 2006 season, which culminated in the program's first-ever trip to the NCAA Tournament.

-Meuchel's interest in softball began in his native Missoula, Montana, where his parents, Mary and Dennis, have been involved with coaching and instruction of softball for nearly three decades.
+Meuchel's interest in softball began in his native Missoula, Mont., where his parents, Mary and Dennis, have been involved with coaching and instruction of softball for nearly three decades.

 Meuchel's collegiate coaching career began at Arizona State, where he was the Sun Devils' summer camp director from 1997 until 2000 and where he served as the team manager for three seasons.
 He graduated with a bachelor's degree in psychology from Arizona State in 2000 and worked the 2001 season as a volunteer assistant coach for then-head coach Linda Wells.
 His responsibilities in Tempe included coaching the outfielders and coordinating video analysis.
 While with Arizona State, the Sun Devils reached as high as the No. 6 spot in the national rankings and advanced to the semifinal game of the Region III Tournament.

 While at Arizona State, he coached ASA (American Softball Association) 18-Gold Softball for three years.
 He worked with a pair of club teams and saw a number of players go on to the collegiate level to play for some of the top programs in the country, including: Arizona, Arizona State, Texas A&M, Indiana and Nevada.